Peter E.

 Biography

-In the 1960s, Peter Emanuel Goldman was a well-known director of independent feature films, highly praised by Newsweek, the writer Susan Sontag, film director Jean-Luc Godard, and scores of other newspapers and critics.
-His first feature film, “Echoes of Silence,” was awarded the Special Director‘s Prize at the Pesaro, Italy, film festival.
-This, and a film shot in Paris, “Wheel of Ashes,” played to critical acclaim at leading film festivals, including New York, Venice, Cannes, London.
-“We are in the presence of a filmmaker who makes films that are without precedent today,” said film critic H. L Linder.
+Widely regarded as the connection between the New American Cinema and the French New Wave, Peter Emanuel Goldman was a well-known director of independent feature films in the 1960s, highly praised by Newsweek, Susan Sontag, Jean-Luc Godard, and scores of other newspapers and critics.
+His first feature film, Echoes of Silence, was awarded the Special Director's Prize at the Pesaro Film Festival in Italy.
+This film, and a film shot in Paris titled Wheel of Ashes, played to critical acclaim at leading film festivals, including NYFF, Venice, Cannes, and London.